-"We did have good participation several years ago but over the years we saw that decline and a lot of the reasons given were simply because of the heat is too oppresive to go out in the early evening hours, even for a good cause for some people.
-We felt we could defeat that be going to an october date," Young said.
+"We did have good participation several years ago but over the years we saw that decline and a lot of the reasons given were simply because of the heat is too oppressive to go out in the early evening hours, even for a good cause for some people.
+We felt we could defeat that be going to an October date," Young said.

 No matter the date, Thompkins thinks National Night Out is a great idea.
 She knows from experience how important it is to have a good relationship with your neighbors.